 Thousands of Prisoners Strike Against Forced Labor

-On the 45th anniversary of the Attica uprising, Prison Radio’s Noelle Hanrahan explains how and why prisoners organized what may be the largest prison strike in US history
+TRNN Replay: On the 48th anniversary of the Attica uprising, we replay our interv iew with Prison Radio’s Noelle Hanrahan, who explains how and why prisoners organized what may be the largest prison strike in US history

 DHARNA NOOR, TRNN PRODUCER: Welcome to The Real News Network.
 I’m Dharna Noor, joining you from Baltimore.